alexle/alexle.github.com/posts/updating-github-fork-from-original.markdown

 > git remote add upstream git://github.com/twitter/bootstrap.git

 Your remote repositories can be viewed with "git remote -v".
-Note that there should already be an "origin" remote target in your fork.
+Note there should already be an "origin" remote target in your fork.

 ##Updating the Fork##